NomicFoundation/slang/documentation/public/user-guide/concepts.md

 At its core, Slang is a collection of APIs that are meant to analyze the source code, starting with the source code itself and ending with a rich structure that can be reasoned about.
 This is a departure from the classic approach of "black-box" compilers, which are handed the input and only their output can be observed.

+## Language Versions

+To use Slang, you start by initializing a `Language` object with a specific version of the language.
+The earliest Solidity version we support is `0.4.11`, and we plan on supporting all future versions as they are released.

+From a `Language` object, you can analyze any source text according to the rules of that specific version.
+Providing an accurate language version is important, as it affects the shape of the syntax tree, and possible errors produced.
+You can use the `Language::getSupportedVersions()` API to get a list of all supported versions for the current Slang release.

+The `Language::parse()` API is the main entry point for the parser, and to generate concrete syntax trees (CSTs) that can be used for further analysis.
+Each `parse()` operation accepts the input source code, and a `RuleKind` variant.
+This allows callers to parse entire source files (`RuleKind::SourceUnit`), individual contracts (`RuleKind::ContractDefinition`), methods (`RuleKind::FunctionDefinition`), or any other syntax nodes.

+The resulting `ParseOutput` object will contain syntax errors (if any), and the syntax tree corresponding to the input source code.

 ## Concrete Syntax Tree (CST)

-At the time of writing, Slang is capable of parsing the source code into a Concrete Syntax Tree (CST; also sometimes called "full-fidelity"), which is a tree structure of the program that also includes things like punctuation or whitespace.
+Slang is capable of parsing the source code into a Concrete Syntax Tree (CST; also sometimes called "full-fidelity"), which is a tree structure of the program that also includes things like punctuation or whitespace.

 This is done by using the (standard) approach of lexical analysis followed by syntax analysis.